open-orchestra/open-orchestra-docs/en/developer_guide/block_creation.rst

 In Open Orchestra, pages are made of blocks representing data to display.

-In order for them to be easily manageable, each block comes with a set of strategies defined as services:
+In order for them to be easily manageable, each block comes with a set of display strategies defined as services:

-- A display strategy for the frontoffice
+- A display strategy for the Front Office
-- A display strategy for the backoffice
+- A display strategy for the Back Office.
+This strategy is used to render the block when editing a node including that type of block
-- An icon and title display strategy, visible in the backoffice
+- An icon and title display strategy, visible in the Back Office, in the blocks panel of node pages
-- A strategy for displaying the form fields when editing the block in the backoffice
+- A strategy for displaying the form to edit the block in the Back Office

 These strategies are identified by the usage of specific tags when declaring the service.